 Therefore, within that context, let us look at the key verse that John Owen used as the foundation for all of his works on the mortification of sin in the believer.

 if (ει) for (γαρ) by (κατα) flesh (σαρκα) you live (ζητε), you are about (μελλετε) to die (αποθνησκειν); if (ει) but (δε) in spirit (πνευματι) the (τας) practices (πραξεις) of the (του) body (σωματος) you put to death (θανατουτε), you will live (ζησεσθε).
-(Romans 8:13 word-for-word translation from Koine Greek to English)
+(Romans 8:13 word-for-word translation from the NA28 GREEK text to English)

-There is therefore now no condemnation for those who are in Christ Jesus.
-For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
-For God has done what the law, weakened by the flesh, could not do.
-By sending his own Son in the likeness of sinful flesh and for sin, he condemned sin in the flesh, (Romans 8:1-3 ESV)
+1 Therefore there is now no condemnation for those who are in Christ Jesus.
+2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.
+3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh, 4 so that the righteous requirement of the Law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit.Romans 8:1-4 (LSB)

 Therefore, when we look at v13 we should understand that those being sanctified by God are those whom He has set free in Christ from the law of sin and death.
 This is not something He is doing for those outside of Christ.
 Also, I hear from quite a few readers who are struggling with their flesh and the pervasive sins that seem to cling to them.
 They worry that this is proof that they are not really saved.
 Well, no, that is not what that means.
 If one is consumed by sin and there is no struggle to repent nor any conviction or drive to repent then I would say that is probably the case, but if a believer is fighting the fight and is struggling with persistent sins then he or she is truly in the middle of working to be sanctified as God is also working in them to mature them in Christ.
 What is needed is a clearer understanding of both the necessity of and means to mortify these sins as a way of walking the Christian life.
 The key for us in learning this is that we must not confuse our Justification with our Sanctification.